Novandev/contact-api/README.md

 # RAILS CONTACT API
-This is a simple JSON api that is used to store contacts for a given user
+This is a simple JSON api that is used to store contacts for a given user Site can be seen live at : https://dca-contact-app.herokuapp.com/ [https://dca-contact-app.herokuapp.com/]

 ## Getting Started
 Clone the repo